vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 ```

 So let’s talk about what’s going on here.
 First of all, we need to wrap this `blog-layout` inside our general `layout`.
+Or, put differently, we wrap our application layout around the blog-layout.

 ``` erb